Using Frozen Berries to Make Pie Filling

 Assemble and Bake the Pie

-- Grease a 10-inch (or similar) pie dish.
+- Grease a 10-inch pie dish.
 Preheat the oven to 400°F.

-- On a lightly floured surface, roll out the larger pie disc until it will fit into your pie dish.
-You can measure if it's big enough by turning the pie dish upside down above your rolled-out pie crust.
-Gently transfer the pie crust into the pie dish.
+- Gently transfer the pie crust into the pie dish.
 I find it easiest to roll my pie crust onto my rolling pin, then unroll it directly into the pie dish.
 If the butter has started to soften in your crust, put it back in the fridge for at least 15 minutes, until the butter cools and hardens.

 - Pour the thickened room-temperature berry filling into the pie crust.
 Store it in the fridge again while you prepare the top pie crust.

 - On a lightly floured surface, roll out the smaller disc of pie crust.
 Use cookie cutters to cut out shapes from the pie crust.
-(Store any extra crust in the fridge or freezer for other tasty treats!)

 - Add the cut-out shapes of pie crust on top of the pie filling.

-- Whisk the egg in a small bowl, then brush onto the pie crust.
-Bake for 20 minutes, then reduce the temperature to 375°F and bake for another 45 - 60 minutes, until the crust is golden.
+- Bake for 20 minutes, then reduce the temperature to 375°F and bake for another 45 - 60 minutes, until the crust is golden.
 Allow to cool for at least 30 minutes, then slice up and enjoy!

 Humbly Homemade